 - Stimulation of new hair growth

 Men and women experiencing genetic and non-hereditary types of hair loss can potentially be good candidates for PRP and ACell® injection therapy.
 Ideal candidates for PRP and ACell® are men and women who are already utilizing another non-surgical hair loss method such as Propecia® (finasteride), Rogaine®, Formula 82M, or low level laser therapy (LLLT) with a laser comb or cap.
 The reason for this is to position the hair in the maximal growing phase when the ACell® and PRP are provided.
 Those in the early stages of hair loss may benefit most from this injectable therapy, along with patients who have undergone hair transplant surgery and need an effective method for retaining non-transplanted hairs.
 The procedure is especially helpful for women with general hair thinning.
-Ultimately, Dr. Vogel can evaluate your hair loss during a consultation and determine if PRP and ACell® injection therapy – or another type of hair restoration treatment – is best suited for your individual hair loss pattern.
+Ultimately, Drs.
+Vogel and Houssock can evaluate your hair loss during a consultation and determine if PRP and ACell® injection therapy – or another type of hair restoration treatment – is best suited for your individual hair loss pattern.

 How is PRP and ACell® Injection Therapy Performed?